Migaalee/hadoop_pyspark_spark_Rdds/README.md

-# This is exercise for SPBD week2 with Hadoop and IP addresses
+# Hadoop map reduce and IP addresses
-• Using the same docker image of lab 1, do the following
+• Using the same docker image of  1, do the following:
-exercises:
 • Create a new notebook (or set of notebooks) that processes the log of web entries using map-reduce to:
 1. Count the number of unique IP addresses involved in the